 The setting is where the story takes place.
-It is both the physical (real or imaginary) place as well as the time in which the plot happens.
+It is both the physical place as well as the time in which the plot happens.

-The setting almost always has an impact on the characters and on the themes of the work.
+The setting can have an impact on the characters and the themes of the work.

 Narrative point of view